vonagam/ash_jason/README.md

 #### pick

 Keys to pick from a record in addition to `fields`.
-Can be used to whitelist some private attributes or custom non-field properties.
+Can be used to whitelist some private/sensitive attributes or custom non-field properties.

 ```elixir
 jason do